 You can configure your edge device to prefer a specific path when sending traffic from your on-premises network to Oracle.
 The following section describes a particular situation where you must do that to ensure a consistent traffic path if your on-premises hosts use Oracle services.

 Your on-premises network can access public Oracle Services Network services such as Object Storage over multiple paths.
 You can use public paths, such as the internet or FastConnect public peering.
 With these public paths, the on-premises hosts communicate with Oracle services by using public IP addresses.

 You can also set up your on-premises network with private access to Oracle services through the VCN's service gateway .
 A service gateway lets hosts in your on-premises network use any of the services listed in Service Gateway: Supported Cloud Services in Oracle Services Network and communicate with those Oracle services from your private IP addresses.

-If you've configured your on-premises network with multiple connection paths to Oracle services, your edge device may receive route advertisement of the Oracle services' public IP address routes over multiple paths.
+If you've configured your on-premises network with multiple connection paths to Oracle services, your edge device might receive route advertisement of the Oracle services' public IP address routes over multiple paths.
 Here are the possible paths you can use with your on-premises network:

 - Public access paths:

 - Internet service provider (ISP)